 - Sell lemonade.
 No one can resist a lemonade stand on a hot summer day.
-Remember to have the kids cover the cost of their expenses.
+Don’t forget to have the kids cover the cost of their expenses!

 - Have a bake sale.
 If your kids like to cook, why not encourage them to share their talents?
-This could even be combined with the lemonade sale to create a full-service concession stand!
+This could even be combined with #1 to create a full-service concession stand!

 - Pet sit.
 Summer time is vacation time.
 With help, even younger kids can feed neighbors’ fish and cats.

-- Mow lawns.
+- Mow some lawns.
 Busy neighbors might welcome a little help with the lawn.
-If there is an elderly neighbor in need of lawn help, encourage your child to volunteer his or her mowing services (and snow shoveling services in winter).
+If there's an elderly neighbor in need of lawn help, encourage your child to volunteer his or her mowing services (and snow shoveling services in winter).

 - Wash cars.
 Lend your driveway to a group of kids to hold a car wash.
 They’ll have a great time and you’ll end up with a sparkling clean car.

 - Walk dogs.
-Walking is great exercise for both kids and canines.
+Walking is a great exercise for both kids and canines.

-- Teach young kids.
-If your kid excels at school, he or she can tutor younger children and help get them up-to-speed before school starts.
+- Teach younger kids.
+If your kids excels at school, he or she can tutor younger children and help get them up-to-speed before school starts.

-Allowing kids to earn money teaches them many valuable lessons.
+Allowing kids to earn money teaches them a lot of valuable lessons.
 In addition to learning the value of hard work, they’ll better understand the role of marketing and how to better manage time.
 Estimating income, managing costs, and even counting change are lessons that will benefit them for a lifetime.